-Please continue on a separate sheet or expand this box if necessary 16.
-Please set out the modification(s) you consider necessary to make the Local Plan legally compliant or sound, in respect of any legal compliance or soundness matters you have identified at 5 above.
+16. Please set out the modification(s) you consider necessary to make the Local Plan legally compliant or sound, in respect of any legal compliance or soundness matters you have identified at 5 above.
 (Please note that non-compliance with the duty to co-operate is incapable of modification at examination).
 You will need to say why each modification will make the Local Plan legally compliant or sound.
 It will be helpful if you are able to put forward your suggested revised wording of any policy or text.
 Please be as precise as possible.

-N/A Please continue on a separate sheet or expand this box if necessary Please note: In your representation you should provide succinctly all the evidence and supporting information necessary to support your representation and your suggested modification(s).
+Please note: In your representation you should provide succinctly all the evidence and supporting information necessary to support your representation and your suggested modification(s).
 You should not assume that you will have a further opportunity to make submissions.
 After this stage, further submissions may only be made if invited by the Inspector, based on the matters and issues he or she identifies for examination.

 17. If your representation is seeking a modification to the Plan, do you consider it necessary to participate in examination hearing session(s)?

-X No, I do not wish to participate in hearing session(s) Yes, I wish to participate in hearing session(s) 7a.
-If you wish to participate in the hearing session(s), please outline why you consider this to be necessary: At this stage, SDC is content to rely on written submissions to express its views on TWBC's emerging Local Plan.
+X No, I do not wish to participate in hearing session(s)

+Yes, I wish to participate in hearing session(s)

+7a.
+If you wish to participate in the hearing session(s), please outline why you consider this to be necessary:

+At this stage, SDC is content to rely on written submissions to express its views on TWBC's emerging Local Plan.
 Officers will inform you as soon as possible should this position change.

-Please continue on a separate sheet or expand this box if necessary Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate in hearing session(s).
+Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate in hearing session(s).
 You may be asked to confirm your wish to participate when the Inspector has identified the matters and issues for examination.

-If you have any separate comments you wish to make on the accompanying Sustainability Appraisal, please make them here.
-N/A Please continue on a separate sheet or expand this box if necessary so that the page containing your signature can be easily removed prior to public display
+8. If you have any separate comments you wish to make on the accompanying Sustainability Appraisal, please make them here.

+This page is intentionally blank

+so that the page containing your signature

+can be easily removed prior to public display

+This information is on a separate page so that it can be easily removed prior to public display.

+Signature: J. Gleave Date: 3 June 2021

+Future Notifications

-Signature: J. Gleave Date: 3 June 2021 ture Notificati ions w if you would like us to use your details e relevant box: to notify you of any f uture stages of the L X Yes, I wish to be notified of future stages of the Local Plan No, I do not wish to be notified of future stages of the Local Plan
+Please let us know if you would like us to use your details to notify you of any future stages of the Local Plan by ticking the relevant box:

+Yes, I wish to be notified of future stages of the Local Plan

+No, I do not wish to be notified of future stages of the Local Plan